What is the report delaying?

 The delay in the data report appears at the Event Manager and Facebook Ads Manager when the Facebook side displays the wrong number with your store indexes such as the purchase or orders.

 Why did the delay happen?

-The main cause is maybe due to a large query of the event the Facebook must process every second.
-As you know the pixel will fire every action of users to the Facebook Event manager.
+The main cause is maybe due to a large query of the event that Facebook must process every second.
+As you know the pixel will fire every action of users to the Facebook Event Manager.
 Then tons of events and Conversion API events must be matched by many parameters right now.
 So obviously it will take more time than browser pixel events.

 Proof: The store was set up with Facebook Multi Pixels app which triggered events in real-time to Facebook and gets received status.

 However, the Facebook Event Manager still does not show the real-time purchase at the time event is recorded.

 At the same time, the Facebook Pixel Overview showed the last received status 3 hours ago with 3 orders

 Meanwhile, Shopify order shows 37 orders (a total of 44 orders including 7 authorized orders)